UniKerogen/TempleECE3712/Assignment 1/ReadME.md

 ###### If there is any question, feel free to submit an issue in the **_issue tab_** with a title starting with _Project 1_.

 ###### If you have any questions, please refer to issue tab (**Open and Closed**) before you submit a new issue.

-**Project 1 Theory 1** is not working as expected due to calculation error.
-The user input function section can still work.

-**Project 1 Theory 2** has the proper setup.
-However, the calculation is not not working.

-**Project 1 Branch 1** is the calculation for Theory 2 on Plate 1.
-In order to run this part, **_RUN_** Theory 2 first.

-**Project 1 Branch 2** is the calculation for Theory 2 on Plate 2.
-In order to run this part, **_RUN_** Theory 2 first.

-**Project 1 MagEZSurface** is the calculation for the magnitude for Electric Field on certain Z-axis point.
-  The result will be displayed in a 3D graph. ~~It needs some work~~ It works but takes a while to plot.

-**Project 1 Subplot 1** is plotting vector of Electric Field on certain Z-axis point and certain Y-axis point.
-  It could need some work.
-Graph should be reasonable. **_RUN_** Theory 2 first.

-**Project 1 Subplot 2** is plotting vector of Electric Field on certain Z-axis point and certain X-axis point.
-  It could need some work.
-Graph should be reasonable. **_RUN_** Theory 2 first.

 **Project 1 Compiled Theory 2** is the combination of the code mentioned above.
 It works.
 Once change the DS to a much smaller number, it will take a while to generate the result as there are much more number for it to compile.

 **Brief Explaination for Compiled 2** will give a general description for the Compiled Theory 2.

-**Brad\_Project-1\_User-Point-Solution** is a working funtion for project 1 as Compiled Theory 2.
-There are little differences from Compiled Theory 2 and this code.
-We are trying to perfect these two codes, and it will take a while.